 While in Green Bay, Miller worked as a consultant for The Greater Good, served on United Way Brown County’s Community Partnership for Children and actively participated in raising funds and distributing scholarships for local students to attend post secondary education.

 Miller is a graduate of The University of Mississippi where she studied Biology and English Literature.

 She and Gary have three adult children, five grandchildren and Ms. Kitty.
-She enjoys art, music, books, traveling and exploring the great outdoors.
+She enjoys art, music, books, travel and the great outdoors.